someodd/someodd.github.io/phlog-mirror/_posts/2024-11-28-git-multi-user.gopher.md

 ---

+If you use more than one GitHub account you may want a nice set up to make it easy to assign a specific user to a specific repo with ease.
+Here are some instructions for that, plus signing commits with GPG key.

 ## SSH Key

 Create the key, be sure to use a name like `id_ed25519_username`, it's also recommended to set a passphrase for added security: